Battle of Lapušnik: First battle

+On 7 May 1998, clashes erupted between the Kosovo Liberation Army and the Yugoslav police.
+During the morning of 9 May, Yugoslav forces entered the Lapušnik gorge.
+An exchange of fire between the Yugoslav forces with the KLA fighters alongside armed residents of Lapušnik broke out.
+During the exchange, Ymer Alushani from the nearby village of Komoran sent militants to other villages near Lapušnik to bring men who had joined or were willing to join the KLA.
+Together with the KLA unit from Komoran, they subsequently went to Lapušnik.
+At the Peć-Priština motorway, KLA militants took positions and engaged the police.
+Meanwhile, KLA units in Klečka were informed of the attack.
+Fatmir Limaj, leading a 15-man group, arrived as reinforcements in Lapušnik.
+In the early afternoon, a Pinzgauer vehicle located in the middle of the village was hit by the KLA and exploded, leading to the withdrawal of the police.
+Later in the afternoon and through the evening, more KLA militants arrived at the village, where they dug trenches and made fortifications.
+By 10 May, Lapušnik was under KLA control.
+Following the capture, the KLA subsequently built the Lapušnik prison camp.

 Second battle

-On 25-26 July 1998, Serbian military and police forces launched a summer offensive against most of the KLA's major checkpoints and bases, including an attack against the Llapushnik gorge and surrounding villages.
-Yugoslav forces seized back control of Llapushnik on July 27.
+On 25 and 26 July 1998, the Yugoslav police and army launched a counter-offensive against most of the KLA's major checkpoints and strongholds, including an attack against the KLA base in Lapušnik and the surrounding villages.
+Fighting broke out, which led to the retreat of the Kosovo Liberation Army into the Berisha mountains.
+Yugoslav forces seized back control of Lapušnik on July 27.

 Aftermath

-Kadri Veseli, a Kosovo Politician and former founder and leader of the Kosovo Liberation Army, recalled it as one of the most fierce battles, saying that the dimensions of frontal fighting in Llapushnik resonated throughout Europe and increased the population's confidence in the strength of the Kosovo Liberation Army with a massive mobilisation.
+Kadri Veseli, a Kosovo Politician and former founder and leader of the Kosovo Liberation Army, recalled it as one of the most fierce battles, saying that the fighting in Lapušnik resonated throughout Europe and the Albanian diaspora, which increased the ethnic Albanian population's confidence in the strength of the Kosovo Liberation Army with a massive mobilization.

-From mid-June to the end of July 1998, KLA forces established a prison camp in Llapushnik where both Serb and Albanian civilian detainees were subjected to mistreatment, torture and murder.
-When Yugoslav forces retook Llapushnik and the surrounding areas, the KLA abandoned the camp and marched the prisoners towards the mountains, dividing them into groups.
+From mid-June to the end of July, KLA forces established a prison camp in Lapušnik where both Serb and Albanian civilian detainees were subjected to mistreatment, torture and murder.
+When Yugoslav forces retook Lapušnik and the surrounding areas, the KLA abandoned the camp and marched the prisoners towards the mountains, dividing them into groups.
 A group of nine was released while another group numbering some 12 people were shot, ten of whom were killed.
-Llapushnik remained under Yugoslav control until 31 March 1999 when Yugoslav forces withdrew from their positions in Drenica after an offensive on the Region.